jasonjson/jasonjson.github.io/_posts/2015-11-05-compare-version-numbers.markdown

 - Brain Teaser
 author: Jason
 ---
-<p><strong><em>Compare two version numbers version1 and version2.</p>

-If version1 > version2 return 1, if version1 &lt; version2 return -1, otherwise return 0.</p>
-You may assume that the version strings are non-empty and contain only digits and the . character.</p>
-The . character does not represent a decimal point and is used to separate number sequences.</p>
-For instance, 2.5 is not "two and a half" or "half way to version three", it is the fifth second-level revision of the second first-level revision.</em></strong></p>
+**Compare two version numbers version1 and version2.
+If version1 > version2 return 1, if version1 &lt; version2 return -1, otherwise return 0.
+You may assume that the version strings are non-empty and contain only digits and the . character.
+The . character does not represent a decimal point and is used to separate number sequences.
+For instance, 2.5 is not "two and a half" or "half way to version three", it is the fifth second-level revision of the second first-level revision.**

 ``` java
 public class Solution {
     public int compareVersion(String version1, String version2) {